 - 1 medium red onion diced

 - ¼ cup apple cider vinegar

-- 1 cup diced green onions reserve about 1 tbsp for garnish
+- 1 cup green onions diced, reserving about 1 tablespoon for garnish

 - salt and pepper to taste

-Place potatoes in a large mixing bowl.
-Pour vinaigrette mixture and diced bacon over the top and mix.
-Garnish with additional diced green onions, dried parsley and salt and pepper.
+- Add diced bacon to potatoes, then pour the onion vinaigrette mixture over and mix.
+Garnish with reserved diced green onions, dried parsley and salt and pepper.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 ©The Shortcut Kitchen.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.